tidwall/gjson/SYNTAX.md

 ### Literals

 Starting with v1.12.0, GJSON added support of JSON literals, which provides a way for constructing static blocks of JSON.
-This is can be particularly useful when constructing a new JSON document using [multipaths](#multipaths).
+This can be particularly useful when constructing a new JSON document using [multi-paths](#multi-paths).

 A JSON literal begins with the '!' declaration character.

-For example, using the given multipath:
+For example, using the given multi-path:

 ```
 {name.first,age,"company":!"Happysoft","employed":!true}